 Military homebuyers are different from the typical civilian buyer.
 Most buyers look for a home to move into and live in for the foreseeable future.
-As a military homebuyer, you know that time in any specific home is temporary.
-This fact alone begs the question, Is an adjustable-rate mortgage (ARM) better than a fixed-rate mortgage (FRM) if you’re a military homebuyer?
+As a military homebuyer, you know that time in any specific home is probably temporary.
+This fact alone begs the question: Is an adjustable-rate mortgage (ARM) better than a fixed-rate mortgage (FRM) if you’re a military homebuyer?

 Let's explore why the pros of an adjustable-rate mortgage could outweigh the cons for homebuyers in the military community.